VCCRI/CIDR-comparisons/README.md

 # CIDR-comparisons
-Scripts for the comparison results in the [preprint](http://biorxiv.org/content/early/2016/08/10/068775) on BioRxiv.
+Scripts for the comparison results in the [preprint](http://biorxiv.org/content/early/2017/01/26/068775) on bioRxiv.